Normality and Cohen-Macaulayness of local models of Shimura varieties: Introduction

-The main idea is to relate the affine flag variety with the wonderful compactification $X$ \cite{CP} of $G_{\bar k_E}$ and the geometric special fiber $M^{\loc} \otimes_{\co_E} \bar k_E$ with the boundary in $X$ of parabolic subgroup of $G$ associated to $\mu$.
+The main idea is to relate the affine flag variety with the wonderful compactification $X$ \cite{CP} of $G_{\bar k}$ and the geometric special fiber $M^{\loc} \otimes_{\co_E} \bar k$ with the boundary in $X$ of the parabolic subgroup of $G$ associated to $\mu$.

-The idea of relating affine flag variety with the wonderful compactification was motivated by Springer.
-In \cite{S2}, Springer introduced a map from the loop group $LG$ to $X$, which factors through $G_{\bar k_E((u))}/\ck_1 \to X$.
-Here $\ck_1$ is the kernel of the projection map $G({\bar k_E[[u]]}) \to G_{\bar k_E}$.
+The idea of relating the affine flag variety with the wonderful compactification comes from Springer.
+In \cite{S2}, Springer introduced a map from the loop group $LG$ to $X$, which factors through $G_{\bar k((u))}/\ck_1 \to X$.
+Here $\ck_1$ is the kernel of the projection map $G({\bar k[[u]]}) \to G_{\bar k}$.
 Notice that the natural map $LG/\ck_1 \to \Fl$ is a $B$-torsor.
-This map was used later in \cite{H2} in the study of affine Deligne-Lusztig varieties in affine flag.
+This map was used later by the author in \cite{H2} in the study of affine Deligne-Lusztig varieties in affine flag varieties.